grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 .. image:: images/vnc-input.png

-3. Input your username and password, set up in step1_.
+3. Input your username and password, set up in `the first chapter <step1_>_`.

 4. The Pi OS will open in your TigerVNC window.

 .. image:: images/pi-os-splash.jpg

 You can now access your headless using TigerVNC, and use your Pi remotely from the PC used to set this up.
-TigerVNC can also be installed on other PCs and accessed using the same credentials.
+You cna also install TigerVNC on other PCs and access the Pi using the same credentials.